What is Canavan Disease?

 - Spongy Degeneration of White Matter in Infancy

-You can take action now to assess your risk for Canavan disease and passing it to your children.
+Take action now to assess your risk for Canavan disease and your risk for passing it to your children.
 To get started with a JScreen genetic test, click here.